 7) (Dec 11) Offline generalizations of the multiplicative weights algorithm, 5.2,5.3 in DR and look also at the references there, Saeed Esmail

-8) (Dec 18) When worst case sensitivity is atypical, Chapter 7 in DR, original text: Smith and Thakurta, Differentially Private Feature Selection via Stability Arguments and the Robustness of the Lasso, COLT 2013, Ori Terner
+8) (Dec 18) When worst case sensitivity is atypical, Chapter 7 in DR, based on the original text: Nissim, Raskhodnikova, Smith, Smooth Sensitivity and Sampling in Private Data Analysis, STOC 2007, Ori Terner

 9) (Dec 25) Lower bounds for differential privacy, Chapter 8 in DR and the references there, Gefen Keinan